ShafinKhadem/iclp-api/db/README.md

 2. Added a new table named session_store.
 It saves user sessions.
 3. Added a new column 'salt' in 'users' table.
 4. Password column was renamed to hash.
+5. Removed all tables irrelevant to our part.